Skip to main content

 • Replay cursor line (red vertical) for stepping through events

-• Anomaly highlighting with red rings on anomalous events
+• Error highlighting with red rings on error events

 • Live token streaming panel – per-agent token preview (up to 500 chars) with count